 No. A child must be registered by a legal guardian.

-We do allow participants to enrol in multiple Outdoor School programs; however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
+We do allow participants to enrol in multiple school year programs (Outdoor School); however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
 For Summer Day Camps, we limit each camper to one week of Explorers Camp and one week of Coyote Camp per summer.